- When can I study overseas?

 I am studying the Bachelor of Languages or the Bachelor of Languages and International Business – what do I do?

-The School of Arts and UNE International jointly manage language exchanges with universities in Japan, China, France, Austria, Italy and Germany.
-If you plan to study overseas language study (OSLS) units overseas, please apply for your program through the School of Arts.
+The School of Humanities, Arts and Social Sciences and UNE International jointly manage language exchanges with universities in Japan, China, France, Austria, Italy and Germany.
+If you plan to study overseas language study (OSLS) units overseas, please apply for your program through the School of Humanities, Arts and Social Sciences.

 If you are studying the Bachelor of Languages and International Business degree, you will need to consult your course coordinator and also the unit coordinator for details about your Overseas Work Placement (OSWP).